 Hospitals are the foundation of our healthcare system.
 As our health insurance system evolved, the first type of health insurance was hospital insurance.
 As society's health needs increased, expansion of different medical facilities increased.
-There was more of a focus on ambulatory or outpatient services because we, as consumers, prefer outpatient services and, secondly, it is more cost effective.
-In 1980, the AHA estimated that 87% of hospitals offered outpatient surgery.
+There was more of a focus on ambulatory or outpatient services because consumers prefer outpatient services because outpatient services are more cost effective.
 Although hospitals are still an integral part of our healthcare delivery system, the method of their delivery has changed.
 More hospitals have recognized the trend of outpatient services and have integrated those types of services in their delivery.